-I love pizza like every other normal person in this world.
-My favorite has got to be the beloved Margherita style pizza.
+My favorite kind of pizza is the beloved Margherita style pizza.
 There is something about the thin, bubbly crust, fresh basil and sweet tomatoes that make me drool more than any other pizza.
 Plus, the fresh mozzarella, come onnn.

 Now take all of those same toppings and place them on top of a flaky, light, buttery puff pastry crust and you've got pizza heaven.